 BY DANIELLE JAKU-GREENFIELD

 Using a gentle, tell-it-like-it-is tone this book is targeted at children coming to terms with shared parenting.
 The story follows two siblings and examines a range of family situations in a realistic and straightforward way.
 It considers the practicalities of two houses and the not-always-good emotions associated with it.
-Eye-catching illustrations even allow children to colour in the pages.
+Eye-catching illustrations even allow children to colour on the pages.

 BOOKS FOR OLDER CHILDREN: